Have You Been Charged with Public Drunkenness in Georgia?

 Have You Been Arrested for Public Drunkenness in Georgia?

 Public Drunkenness is a more common occurrence than most people think.
 Many times it happens when a person does the "right thing" and decided not to drive their vehicle.
 Even if you have the foresight to avoid getting behind the wheel after a night out drinking, you can still face charges of Public Drunkenness in the state of Georgia.
 Public Intoxication is generally characterized by loud or disruptive behavior or behavior that interferes with other people's enjoyment of public spaces.
 This can include yelling, using loud, profane language, tearing down or destroying other people's property, and running in the streets.

 An arrest does not mean you are Guilty or must face life-long legal consequences.
-Richard Lawson has been handling alcohol and drug related offenses for almost 20 years.
+Richard Lawson has been handling alcohol and drug related offenses for more than 25 years.
 As a Former Prosecutor he knows how to defend people and save their future.
 You can read his reviews on AVVO.
 You will clearly see he has devoted his entire life to helping people.

 Public Drunkenness Defined Under Georgia Law

 O.C.G.A. § 16-11-41(a) Public Drunkenness:

 A person who shall be and appear in an intoxicated condition in any public place or within the curtilage of any private residence not his own other than by invitation of the owner or lawful occupant, which condition is made manifest by boisterousness, by indecent condition or act, or by vulgar, profane, loud, or unbecoming language, is guilty of a misdemeanor.